linkalls/web-archiver/archive-lite/README.md

       archive-lite
     ```
     - This command maps port `3000` of the container to port `3000` on the host.
-    - It mounts a local directory named `data` (relative to your current path) into `/app/data` inside the container.
-This ensures that your archived content (HTML, screenshots) and the SQLite database (if `ARCHIVE_DB_PATH` points within `/app/data`) persist across container restarts.

     - If you use the `-e ARCHIVE_DB_PATH=/app/data/archive.db` option, the SQLite database file will be stored in your local `data` directory.
 Otherwise, it defaults to `/app/archive.db` inside the container (which would be lost if the container is removed without a volume for `/app`).

 ## API Endpoints